-Social media has changed the ways people meet, network and socialise online.
+Social media has changed the ways people meet, network, and socialize online.
 Most importantly, it has changed the ways businesses reach out and communicate with their customers.

-In other words, if your business is not on social media today, you are actually committing a serious “crime” – you are giving your competitors the much-awaited opportunity to outperform you.
+In other words, if your business is not on social media today, you are actually committing a serious “crime”.
+It means you are giving your competitors the opportunity to outperform you.
 So what are you waiting for?

 However, if you really want to get the best results out of Twitter, you must learn how to use Twitter as a marketing tool and how your business can easily gain from using it.

 The fact is that Twitter is not just about tweeting about your business, it’s also about listening and communicating with customers (and prospects) and getting quality feedback for your business.
 This is why some people believe that Twitter followers are marketing weapons for businesses that know how to leverage the platform.

 So, to be able to maintain a good Twitter followership and improve users engagement on Twitter, there are some common bad Twitter user habits you should always try to avoid (or stop right now if you are already making these mistakes).

 Why businesses should use Twitter

 Big companies and popular brands, as well as other small businesses, have already started using Twitter to promote, market, and engage potential customers.